-Installing You're Your New Widget Wheel To install the widget wheel, a computer should first be turned off first turn the computer off/and then follow these simple steps. ı Important: If you have an A4019 or a newest newer model, please discard this manual.
-You must have sent send for manual number 218B, or, in the case of a computer that previously has had a widget, for manual number 330B.
-Being that Because your computer is not covered in this manual, discard it the manual.
-Faulty directions have been responsible for explosions and that software crashed software crashes.
-1. Unpack the widget wheel, which looks like a shark's tooth.
-2. Unpack the two disk poles.
+91 - Installing You're Your New Widget Wheel To install the widget wheel, a computer should first be turned off first turn the computer 12 off/and then follow these simple steps.
+92 93 Important: If you have an A4019 or a newest newer model, please discard this manual.
+You 93 95 - must have sent send for manual number 218B, or, in the case of a computer that previously 94 96 - has had a widget, for manual number 330B.
+Being that Because your computer is not covered 97 98 - in this manual, discard it the manual.
+Faulty directions have been responsible for explosions 21 99 99 and that software crashed software crashes.
+99 100 1.
+Unpack the widget wheel, which looks like a shark's tooth.
+101 102 2.
+Unpack the two disk poles.
 Grasp the disk pole that is more nearly circular.
-Lining Line up the teeth with the teeth on the widget.
-Note: Teeth should be brushed everyday every day with a WidgetBrush s See enclosed order form for more information.
-3. After the teeth are tight tightly clenched, a person should insert the widget disk into slot C. However, if the widget disk has a blue strip, in which case it should be inserted into slot D insert the widget into slot D. Don't mix up the slots as the computer will catch fire.
-Neither of these slots are is open when the computer is standing upright.
-Sit Set the computer on its side before beginning this step.
+Lining Line up 101 102 the teeth with the teeth on the widget.
+Note: Teeth should be brushed everyday every day 103 105 with a WidgetBrush s 104 105 3.
+After the teeth are tight tightly clenched, a person should insert the widget disk into slot C. 107 100 However, if the widget disk has a blue strip, in which case it should be inserted into slot D 108 insert the widget into slot D. Don't mix up the slots as the computer will catch fire.
+Neither 109 of these slots are is open when the computer is standing upright.
+Sit Set the computer on its 110 107 side before beginning this step.
 4. Turn on the computer.
 If the screen is blank, call the service specialist at 914-555-5039.
-If the screen blinks rapid rapidly from red to green (or from blue to yellow in model 2W4T), run Ī further farther from the screen.
-This Blinking means the widget was installed -improper improperly; the computer is all together altogether unusable. Ī 5.
-You are almost ready to enjoy your new widget / !
-Place a hand that is not wearing any rings, including wedding rings, on the mouse that is not wearing any rings, including wedding rings.
+If the 111 112 screen blinks rapid rapidly from red to green (or from blue to yellow in model 2W4T), run 113 further farther from the screen.
+This Blinking means the widget was installed 114 115 -improper improperly; the computer is all together altogether unusable.
+114 117 5.
+You are almost ready to enjoy your new widget Place a hand that is not wearing any rings, including wedding rings, on the mouse that is not wearing any rings, including 118 wedding rings.
 Depending upon the model number, either press either firmly or softly.
-Some widgets can work good well no matter what the pressure.
+119 120 Some widgets can work good well no matter what the pressure.